Awards and Fellowships

 The Council of Graduate Schools, which The University of Memphis is a member, also has information available regarding fellowships and financial aid.

-- NSF graduate research fellowship program, solicitation, program website, internal materials including successful applications from a UM student and alumnus, deadlines range from October 26-30 depending on discipline.
+- NSF graduate research fellowship program, solicitation, program website, internal materials including successful applications from a UofM student and alumnus, deadlines range from October 26-30 depending on discipline.

-- National Defense Science & Engineering Graduate Fellowship (NDSEG): website, deadline December 18, 2017.
+- National Defense Science & Engineering Graduate Fellowship (NDSEG): NDSEG website, the application cycle is from September to January.

-- Science, Mathematics & Research for Transformation (SMART): website, deadline December 1, 2017, this program has a post-graduation service requirement.
+- Science, Mathematics & Research for Transformation (SMART): SMART website, deadline December 2020, this program has a post-graduation service requirement.

-- NIH National Research Service Awards (F series fellowships): website, Deadlines the 8th of April, August, and December.
+- NIH National Research Service Awards (F series fellowships): F Series Fellowships website, Deadlines the 8th of April, August, and December.

 - NASA Fellowships: NASA NIFS OSSI website.